java-feb-2022/PhongAssignment/Week1/Cafe Business Logic/Notes.md

 This is new modification.
-Small change
+Small change.

+after system reset 2-6-10:31pm